iam-benjamen/sudoku-solver/README.md

 # Sudoku Solver
-This is a basic sudoku solver written in JavaScript using recursion and backtracking
+This is a basic sudoku solver written in JavaScript using recursion and backtracking.
+Credits to `github.com/imykie` for the Go - written algorithm.

 ## Example